…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 Growing in faith in the Lord and knowing Him better,

 is sustained by a daily balanced diet of His word.

-Spending time to know the one who loves us and gave Himself to save us.
+Spending time to know the one who loves us, who gave Himself to save us.

 Near the end of John’s Gospel, John wrote the reason for his book,

 but these have been written so that you may believe that

 Jesus is the Christ, the Son of God;

 you may have life in His name.